buddly27/jound/doc/index.rst

 Jound
 #####

-A word generator using statistics from a book
+A word generator using :term:`Markov chain`.

 .. toctree::
     :maxdepth: 1